Omvhare/Office_Employee-Mangement_system/README.md

     ```python
     pipenv shell
     ```
-- Setup PostgreSQL Database and update database name and password in settings.py file in employeemanagement.
+- Setup SQLlite Database and update database name and password in settings.py file in employeemanagement.
 - Make the Migrations, run the command
     ```python
     python manage.py makemigrations